Lissandre/ChildExpress/README.md

 ### `Three.js`

-We use it to create babys
+We use Three.js a graphic

 ### `GLSL`

-This is for the customization and deformation of babys
+This is for the customization and deformation of babies

 ### `Nuxt`